 For Jordan Wallace, the construction business is as much about building relationships as it is setting concrete and steel beams.

 Not that 6S Real Estate Development hasn’t done plenty of the latter over the last several years.
 From helping retailers expand across the country to building multifamily housing in Texas that accentuates both community and sustainability, this boutique firm is no stranger to big-time work.

 Central to the success of their clients, 6S functions as an all-inclusive master developer whose construction management approach begins by collaborating with developers, property owners and architects nationwide to deliver projects catered specifically for the end user’s interests.

-“Our added value is our experience,” says Wallace, the company’s vice president of construction management.
+“Our added value is our experience,” says Wallace, the company’s president of construction management.
 “And we offer an intimacy of involvement with our developers.
 We build programs to support their projects from the planning phase to the final inspection.”

 What’s in store